Dyamez/BlackJack-Milestone1/README.md

 *bugs: known issue, audio music (mp3) won't play on safari ios or android chrome browser served from javascript due to its limitations.
     -No issue on chrome or edge on windows.
 Not tested on Mac. https://stackoverflow.com/questions/2240710/how-to-get-mp3-files-to-play-in-iphone-safari-web-browser.
     -Music would load on page but could take several seconds.
+Music must be manually allowed on certain browsers like firefox on the page settings for it to play.